Ciara Christian M.A. ‘18, Applied Sociology, and Ph.D. ‘22, Language, Literacy, and Culture

 Carlos was the first Coordinator with Initiatives for Identity, Inclusion & Belonging, originally joining the center as the intern for Hispanic and Latinx community outreach in fall 2016.
 Carlos proudly boasts that he is a double alum and is an active member of the UMBC Chapter of Black and Latino Alumni (CBLA).
 As a self-identifying Mestizo, gay, second-generation Salvadoran-American immigrant man, he incorporates his identities, experiences, and passions into his work.
 His professional interests include gender equity and immigrant rights, accessibility issues, medical sociology, and exploring the historical context of sociopolitical structures.
-When he’s not working or spending time with family, or friends Carlos enjoys going out dancing, video gaming, DIY crafting, and being an active dog dad to his two dogs; Pancho and Charlie.
-During his undergraduate career, Carlos minored in French and Gender and Women’s Studies and additionally has earned a Certificate in Management in the Nonprofit Sector and will soon earn his Certificate for Learning and Performance Technology.
-Within his role at I3B, Carlos created the Mundo Lingo, PAWTalks, Pawsitive Bodies and Minds series, the SafeZone LGBTQ+ Allyship Development Training, co-created the Bagels and Banter series, co-leads the Retriever Immigrants United (RIU) self-care and advocacy discussion group.
-Carlos also serves as the point person for the day-to-day operations of The Mosaic.
+When he’s not working or spending time with family or friends, Carlos enjoys going out dancing, video gaming, DIY crafting, and being an active dog dad to his two dogs; Pancho and Charlie.
+During his undergraduate career, Carlos minored in French and gender and women’s studies and additionally has earned a Certificate in Management in the Nonprofit Sector and will soon earn his Certificate for Learning and Performance Technology.
+Within his role at i3b, Carlos created the Mundo Lingo, PAWTalks, Pawsitive Bodies and Minds series, the SafeZone LGBTQ+ Allyship Development Training, co-created the Bagels and Banter series, and co-leads the Retriever Immigrants United (RIU) self-care and advocacy discussion group.

 Assistant Director, The Mosaic: Center for Cultural Diversity